 Are the foxes that you post on social media your pets?

-We post about both wild foxes who are wildlife rehabilitation intakes, and the captive-bred foxes who are permanent residents at our sanctuary.
+We post about both wild foxes who are wildlife rehabilitation intakes, and the captive-bred and/or non-releasable foxes who are permanent residents at our sanctuary.

 What do foxes eat?

 In the wild, foxes are omnivores.
 However, many people refer to them as "opportunistic carnivores".
 This means that they are primarily meat-eaters, but they will take the opportunity to eat whatever they can get.
 They catch small prey, and sometimes eat carcasses left behind by larger predators.
 They'll also eat insects, eggs, fruits, vegetables, nuts, etc. that they find along the way.